In Year Admissions (students that require immediate admission to years 7-11)

 A waiting list will be kept by the school and places offered as they arise using the above criteria.

-Our admission arrangements can be viewed on the Surrey County Council website using the following link - click here.
+Our admission arrangements can also be viewed on the Surrey County Council website using this link.

 • children who are in the care of a local authority or provided with accommodation by a local authority in accordance with Section 22 of the Children Act 1989, e.g. fostered or living in a children’s home, at the time an application for a school is made; and